 Undergraduate research and creative activities can be pursued in a variety of ways, which include assisting a faculty member on his or her project, managing your own research project under the mentorship of a faculty member, conducting research as part of a listed course, and conducting research as part of an independent study.

 Step 1: Get Involved

 If you are new to research, we offer a twice-weekly Getting Started Seminars to help get you started.
 Once you know a little more about what you want to do, browse the Find Opportunities section of this website to see what fits your research goals best.
-You can also go to your college’s website and start exploring your faculty members’ research interests.
-When you find one whose interests match yours, start by sending an email to that faculty member, asking for an appointment.
+You can also go to your college’s website and start exploring faculty members’ research interests.
+When you find a faculty member who is doing research in your area of interest, start by sending them an email and asking for an appointment.

 Step 2: Tell Us About Your Research

 Once you get involved, tell us about it!
 Use one of our feedback forms and let us know about the great things you are doing.
 We might even write about your research and feature you on our social media and in our newsletter.